rehierl/abstract-properties/12-x-doctree-traversal/12-7-document-order/1-0-document-traversal.md

 <!-- ======================================================================= -->
 # the document traversal

-Recall that the document order of a document is understood as a total order over the nodes in it.
-In addition to that, the content of a document tree is serialized using the tag-based syntax, which is generated using the following base algorithm.
+Recall that the document order of a document tree is understood as a total order over the nodes in it.
+In addition to that, the content of a document tree can be serialized into characters using the tag-based syntax, which is generated using the following base algorithm.

 ```js
 //- the basic document tree traversal